ITALIAN ZEPPOLE POTATO DONUTS ARE A STAPLE HOLIDAY TREAT ALL OVER THE WORLD

 Plain or Sugar-Coated Zeppole Donuts

-Italian Potato donuts filled with salty anchovies are considered a savory zeppole potato donut.
+Italian Potato donuts filled with salty anchovies are considered savory zeppole potato donuts.

-Using the plain recipe for zeppole potato donut make a long straight donut, flatten and fill with anchovies then close it over before deep-frying.
+Using the plain recipe for zeppole potato donuts, make a long straight donut, flatten it, and fill it with anchovies, then close it before deep-frying.

-Typically the plain zeppole and anchovy filled zeppole are eating with dinner or on their own.
+Typically, the plain zeppole and anchovy-filled zeppole are eaten with dinner or on their own.

 Donut Frying Safety